minio/docs/source/reference/kubectl-minio-plugin/kubectl-minio-tenant-create.rst

    :mc-cmd:`~kubectl minio tenant create --output` does **not** create the MinIO Tenant.
    Use ``kubectl apply -f <FILE>`` to manually create the MinIO tenant using the generated file.

+.. mc-cmd:: --pool
+   :optional:

+   Assign a name for the pool added for the tenant.

 .. mc-cmd:: --storage-class
    :optional: